Do I Have to Lend My Siblings Money? | Wealthsimple

 “You need to have a long, detailed conversation about the risks and benefits of lending,” says Gresham.
 “Then spell out the timeline and the expectations.
 For example, do you expect to be repaid before she takes vacations or makes other discretionary expenditures?
 How confidential is the loan, i.e., will others know about it?”

-Then create the terms of your loan, as if you were a bank, including interest rates and repayment schedule.
-In fact, in order for the government to consider it a legitimate loan you have to charge interest––but you can still charge rates that are far lower than a bank's.
-Another good reason to charge interest is that, if you're not paid back, you can deduct your losses from your taxable income (note that the interest you make will also have to be reported).
+The most you can give someone as a gift tax-free is $15,000 per year–so if the amount is larger than that, and you want to avoid taxes, you must charge interest so that it qualifies as a loan instead of a gift.
+(You should probably get your CPA involved for any loan over $10,000 anyway).
+Start by consulting the IRS Applicable Federal Rates, or AFR.
+To charge interest, you can still charge rates that are far lower than a bank's.
+Another good reason to charge interest is that, if you're not paid back, you can deduct your losses from your taxable income—if it's a gift you can't do that, though you will need to report the interest you make as income.

-Whatever you do, just make sure you put your agreement in writing.
+Whatever you do, make sure you put your agreement in writing.
+Think about using a company like LoanBack, which specializes in formalizing loans in a legally recognized contract among family members.

 Step Four: How to Say No